 Pedestrian and bicyclist injuries and fatalities increase dramatically in low-light conditions.
 To improve the safety of those walking and biking after dark, EAG organizes events throughout the year to distribute free reflectors and bike lights to improve visibility to car drivers.

-The Excelsior Action Group (EAG) was recently awarded a grant to support the San Francisco Department of Public Health’s Community Health Equity and Promotion (CHEP) Branch on the Safe Speeds San Francisco Campaign, an initiative of Vision Zero San Francisco.
+The Excelsior Action Group (EAG) was awarded a grant to support the San Francisco Department of Public Health’s Community Health Equity and Promotion (CHEP) Branch on the Safe Speeds San Francisco Campaign, an initiative of Vision Zero San Francisco.

 Lights Out Walks

-Increased lighting can make a significant dent in crime, but the city needs the public's help to spot and report broken street lights, which are unfortunately common.
+Increased lighting can make a significant dent in crime, but the city needs the public's help to spot and report broken street lights, which unfortunately are common.
 EAG organizes regular Lights Out Walks by meeting at our office just after dark and breaking into small teams to canvass the neighborhood and report street light outages to 3-1-1 for repair.
 To make it more fun, we sometimes head out after the event to grab food or drinks on the corridor and get to know each other.
 After all, knowing your neighbors is one of the best ways to improve community safety!

 EAG regularly partners with the Department of Public Works and the Giant Sweep program to organize quarterly community cleanups with volunteers from local schools and neighborhood groups, as well as residents and merchants.
 During these events, we sweep up trash and paint over graffiti.
 Cleaner streets create a sense of investment in place that can reduce the occurrence of future vandalism and littering.

 The Shine a Bright Light on Excelsior (SBLE) program was a grassroots safety initiative of EAG, sponsored by PG&E. The program goals were to promote safety directly on the Excelsior commercial corridor, educate merchants about crime prevention through environmental design concepts, increase the perception of safety, and enhance the environmental sustainability of businesses on the corridor through the provision of energy efficient lighting.
 The program involved the distribution of energy efficient light bulbs and educational posters for display in every small business on the Excelsior’s Commercial Corridor.
 Light bulbs will be handed out for free at the EAG booth during the October 14, 2018 Excelsior Sunday Streets as we move into shorter days of light.